 Our well-stocked shed contains tricycles, ride-on toys, balls, shovels, and other playground equipment.
-On days when outside play is impossible, our indoor Rainy Day Room is the place for active play.
+On days when outside this website play is impossible, our indoor Rainy Day Room is the place for active play.
 This large, carpeted room features mats, climbing equipment, and small toys.

 Our Home – Dulin United Methodist Church